If you’ve ever wondered how your how water tank or tankless water heater works, this article is for you.

 A tankless water heater heats water as it passes through it, only heating hot water that you will actually use.

-The Basics of How a How Water Tank Works
+Here’s a High Level on How a Hot Water Tank Works

 A tank-style water heater has four main mechanisms at work: the gas burner/electric heating element, the storage tank, an anode rod, and built-in safety features.
 These four systems work seamlessly with each other and ensure the safe and reliable operation of the water heater.